 The autopilot feature that DroneBase offers is one that shows the power geofencing provides outside of the location-based marketing industry.

-Beth Fulkerson, a partner at Culhane Meadows PLLC who specializes in internet advertising, copyright, and trademark law, said it’s important for businesses to respect consumers’ privacy when using this technology.
-She said businesses should always obtain user permission before collecting data and should only collect data that’s needed
+Beth Fulkerson, a partner at Culhane Meadows PLLC who specializes in internet advertising, copyright and trademark law, said it’s important for businesses to respect consumers’ privacy when using this technology.
+She said businesses should always obtain user permission before collecting data and should only collect data that’s needed.

-“The basic rule is that companies should be very careful to always consider privacy when they design any kind of product or service ― the FTC now requires that,” she said.
+“The basic rule is that companies should be very careful to always consider privacy when they design any kind of product or service ― the FTC [Federal Trade Commission] now requires that,” she said.
 “The two concepts now are consent plus transparency … You need to get affirmative express consent before you take somebody’s location information.”

-This comes in the form of a user opting in to GPS services on your app, or opting in to location-based services in their smartphone’s settings.
+This comes in the form of a user opting into GPS services on your app or opting into location-based services in their smartphone’s settings.
 Users can limit location-based advertising data, which is an option that can also be toggled in the settings panel.

 This is because the companies are operating with data and information delivered on a device level ― they don’t gather data directly from individual users, instead targeting devices in market segments and advertising to those whole segments.
-It’s easier to understand geofencing when you view it from a one-on-one marketing experience, but businesses actually market to whole groups of users and do not directly target one person or one device.
+It’s easier to understand geofencing when you view it from a one-on-one marketing experience, but businesses market to whole groups of users and do not directly target one person or one device.

 Depending on the type of business you own, geofencing may be a technology worth considering.
 There are some current applications in advertising and drone videography, but there are several others as well.
 If you’re interested in adding geofencing to your marketing strategy, it’s important to approach it from the right perspective.

 Cudd said businesses should consider outsourcing their marketing strategy and operations to a third-party digital marketer to ensure that the best data is being analyzed and leveraged by professionals.
-“The reason you really need an agency who does this stuff professionally is because they’re going to be using this stuff every day, they understand other clients, and they understand how to track it and give you the result,” he said.
+“The reason you really need an agency that does this stuff professionally is because they’re going to be using this stuff every day, they understand other clients and they understand how to track it and give you the result,” he said.